Opuntia mojavensis

 The Details

-Britton and Rose reported that the species was imperfectly understood.
-We observed a plant growing at the summit of Mt Potosi near Las Vegas, NV that may be O. mojavensis.
-The spines seem similar to those of the the single, imperfect herbarium specimen.
-The cladodes are round(ish) but sometimes oval or obovate, and the plant is more upright than O. phaeacantha.
-The original description alluded to the possibility that O. mojavensis could be a form of O. phaeacantha, but it was described as a separate species.
+Britton and Rose noted that the species was imperfectly understood.
+We observed a plant near the summit of Mt.
+Potosi, southwest of Las Vegas, that may represent O. mojavensis.
+The spines resemble those on the single, imperfect herbarium specimen.
+Cladodes are roundish, oval, or obovate—and the plant is notably more upright than O. phaeacantha.
+“More upright” here means more wood is produced: stems are sturdier and more ascending rather than sprawling.
+The spination also differs somewhat from typical O. phaeacantha.

 Opuntia mojavensis (Britton and Rose)